My Journey into Open Source: First significant contribution

 My First Significant Contribution

-While I’ve made smaller contributions before, this particular contribution to Marimo stands out as my first significant fix for a user-reported issue.
+While I’ve made smaller contributions before (documentation and READMEs), this particular contribution to Marimo stands out as my first significant fix for a user-reported issue.
 However, the path to a successful contribution wasn’t straightforward.

 The Issue: ArviZ Plots Not Displaying